Meet the Prince

 Meet the Prince is a lost 1926 American comedy-drama silent film directed by Joseph Henabery and starring Joseph Schildkraut and Marguerite De La Motte.
 It was produced by Metropolitan Pictures Corporation and distributed by Producers Distributing Corporation.

 Plot

-A bankrupt Russian prince (Schildkraut) and princess (Faye) come to New York's Lower East Side to escape a revolution at home.
+A bankrupt Russian prince and princess come to New York's Lower East Side to escape a revolution at home.
 They hatch a plan to marry rich Americans.
-While pretending to be rich, the prince falls in love with a poor girl (De La Motte), who herself is trying to marry for money.
+While pretending to be rich, the prince falls in love with a poor girl, who herself is trying to marry for money.
 The prince ends up marrying the poor girl, and his sister marries a butler, but they are all happily in love.

 Production

 The production included an accurate reproduction of the great reception room in the Grand Duke's palace at Petrograd, Russia.

 Reception

 The film was not well received by reviewers.
 The plot seemed drawn out, and Schildkraut, a skilled dramatic actor, was deemed miscast in his comic role.